aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Represents the vertical offset of shape from its top row, in unit of pixels.

+**Remarks**

 If the shape is in the chart, represents the vertical offset of shape from its top border.

 **Example**